wp-plugins/thinglink/readme.txt

 == Screenshots ==

+1. LinkedIn tag
+2. Text + link tag
+3. Google Maps tag
+4. Twitter tag
+5. Facebook tag
-1. The settings page in which you input your Thinglink ID.
+6. The settings page in which you input your Thinglink ID

 == Upgrade Notice ==